Retailer Comet close to administration - source

 British retail sales picked up more than forecast in October, a survey showed on Tuesday.
 However, one published on Wednesday said UK consumer confidence fell to its lowest in six months in October, highlighting the fragility of Britain's recovery from recession.

-The likely removal of Comet from the British retail scene could be positive for rivals Dixons Retail DXNS.L and Home Retail's HOME.L Argos, whose shares rose 13 percent and 4 percent respectively, as well as the UK supermarkets such as Tesco (TSCO.L).
+The likely removal of Comet from the British retail scene could be positive for rivals Dixons Retail and Home Retail's Argos, whose shares rose 13 percent and 4 percent respectively, as well as the UK supermarkets such as Tesco.

-"The imminent demise of Comet will leave Currys and PC World (both owned by Dixons) the masters of all they survey in out-of-town specialist electrical retailing, even though John Lewis JLP.UL, Amazon (AMZN.O) and Apple (AAPL.O) remain formidable competitors," said independent retail analyst Nick Bubb.
+"The imminent demise of Comet will leave Currys and PC World (both owned by Dixons) the masters of all they survey in out-of-town specialist electrical retailing, even though John Lewis, Amazon and Apple remain formidable competitors," said independent retail analyst Nick Bubb.

 OpCapita and Deloitte both declined to comment.